tearfulDalvik/almace-scaffolding/_app/_posts/work/2019-12-19-cqupt-proxy.md

 ---
 layout: post
-title: CQUPT Reserve Proxy
+title: CQUPT Reverse Proxy
 category: work
 permalink: work/cqupt-rproxy/
 tags: works_commercial
 ---

-To make our school's internal resources accessible from the internet, I built a reserve proxy to expose everything behind our firewall to the internet.
+To make our school's internal resources accessible from the internet, I built a reverse proxy to expose everything behind our firewall to the internet.

 > **Disclaimer**: Everything is protected via Cloudflare Access and Origin Pull is enabled to ensure that only me and the people I authorized can access the endpoint.